rexlim820220/ai-test-report/README.md

 - CI workflow: Refer to `.gitlab-ci.yml`
 - Customize report appearance: Edit `chart_template.html`
 - Write test cases: Add new `test_*.py` files under the `tests/` directory

+## Environment Variables

+Note: To launch and build ai_test_report properly, define the following variables in your `.env` file:

+- `GITLAB_TOKEN`: Personal access token for GitLab API
+- `GITLAB_URL`: Base URL of your GitLab instance
+- `GITLAB_VERIFY_SSL`: Set to true or false to enable/disable SSL verification
+- `GITLAB_USER`: GitLab username for authentication

+If these variables are missing, the CLI may fail to connect to GitLab or generate reports.
+Create your own `.env` file with these values before running the tool.

 ---